tcheukueppoo/maat/docs/gc.md

 contain rooted objects, these objects belong to that maatine.
 In normal circumstances the collector should only traverse objects of that maatine to propagate marks but due to the fact that objects can be shared accross maatines, the collector might encounter a shared object, an object that may not belong to this maatine.
-As we said from the start, memory of objects should only be reclaimed by the collector that ran the collection for the maatine owning these objects which is why any encountered shared objects from the worklist will either be marked gray or send to the worklist of the maatine that owns this shared object.
+As we said from the start, memory of objects should only be reclaimed by the collector that ran the collection for the maatine owning those objects which is why any encountered shared object we don't own from the worklist will either be marked gray or send to the share worklist of the maatine that owns it.
 We are not stoping the world when performing a collection which is why processing shared objects by marking them gray will likely happen unless there's an emergency in which all the maatines much make a gc run.
 Every encountered shared object we don't own might have links to objects we own and so